Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 In contrast, newspapers are substantially less likely to report that banks that fail in a run take these actions.
 Instead, newspapers emphasize that these banks are likely to fully suspend convertibility of deposits into currency.
 Moreover, banks that fail are also more likely to be subject to an examination by state supervisors, federal examiners, or the local clearinghouse to evaluate if the bank is solvent.
-When these banks are deemed to be insolvent, they are then closed.
-Finally, in about 10\% of runs, newspapers explicitly mention clearinghouse involvement, either through the provision of a loan, examination, or other measure.\footnote{\Cref{tab:fail_run_Clearinghouses} examines whether the pass-through of runs to failure is lower for banks that are likely to be part of a local clearinghouse.
+When these banks are deemed to be insolvent, they are closed.
+Finally, in about 10\% of runs, newspapers explicitly mention clearinghouse involvement, either through the provision of liquidity (loan certificates), examination, or another measure.\footnote{\Cref{tab:fail_run_Clearinghouses} examines whether the pass-through of runs to failure is lower for banks that are likely to be part of a local clearinghouse.
 We identify cities with clearinghouses using data from \citet{Jaremski2018}.
 National banks in cities with a clearinghouse were more likely to survive a run, suggesting that clearinghouses mitigated the effect of runs.
-This effect may be explained by the ability of clearinghouses to provide emergency liquidity as well as to credibly examine and transmit information about member banks' health.}
+This effect may be explained by the ability of clearinghouses to provide emergency liquidity as well as to credibly examine and transmit information about member banks' health. \Cref{appendix:case_studies} discusses several cases where clearinghouse intervention prevented runs from translating into failures through examination and liquidity provision, such as \href{https://finhist.com/bank-runs/episodes/29000885.html}{Fourth National Bank of New York} in 1873 and \href{https://finhist.com/bank-runs/episodes/112101013.html}{Metropolitan National Bank} in 1884.}